quixoticmonk/terraform-aws-glue/README.md

 The module supports creating AWS Glue jobs with various configurations:

 #### Job Types

+This module currently supports the following AWS Glue job types:
 - **GlueETL (`glueetl`)**: For Spark-based ETL jobs
 - **PythonShell (`pythonshell`)**: For lightweight Python scripts

+> **Note:** Ray jobs are not currently supported by this module.

 #### Glue Versions
 - **Glue 3.0**: Based on Apache Spark 3.1.1, Python 3.7